26 May 2015

 Expect the unexpected in business

-With the UK economy recovering, Matthew Brandis, partner in the litigation and dispute resolution practice, examines how partnering with a trusted law firm can help companies prepare for growth by mitigating risk throughout the business lifecycle.
+With the UK economy recovering, Matthew Brandis, partner in the dispute resolution practice, examines how partnering with a trusted law firm can help companies prepare for growth by mitigating risk throughout the business lifecycle.
 It’s all about avoiding the travails of the unexpected.

 Oscar Wilde once claimed that “to expect the unexpected shows a thoroughly modern intellect”.
 Well, as businesses prepare for growth, it’s perhaps time for some modern thinking.

 The business lifecycle encompasses numerous legal challenges – some of them predictable, some unexpected.
 But failing to prepare for, or protect against, the unexpected can have damaging repercussions and knock even the best growth plans way off course.

 Poor legal protection can be costly to business continuity, productivity and, ultimately, profitability.
 Yet despite this, many companies remain inadequately protected and pay insufficient attention to key aspects such as shareholder arrangements, standard terms and conditions and environmental obligations.

 Moreover, the continued reliance on outdated processes, policies and documentation will almost certainly leave some vulnerable to risks that could damage competitiveness and hinder growth.

 However, with a little forethought, companies can do much to safeguard themselves against the unwelcome or the apparently unexpected.
 Businesses that routinely assess and proactively identify the challenges they may encounter, will ultimately be well placed to grow through the recovery and beyond.